texfaq/texfaq.github.io/FAQ-ECfonts.md

 The first MetaFont-fonts to conform to the Cork encoding were the EC fonts.
 They look CM-like, though their metrics differ from CM-font metrics in several areas.
-They have long been regarded as ''stable'' (in the same sense that the CM fonts are stable: their metrics are unlikely ever to change).
+They have long been regarded as "stable" (in the same sense that the CM fonts are stable: their metrics are unlikely ever to change).
 Each EC font is, of course, roughly twice the size of the corresponding CM font, and there are far more of them than